Benefits for carers who are pension age

-- The Severe Disability Addition is £61.85 per week for each person who qualifies and can be included if you (and your partner if you have one) receive a qualifying disability benefit (which includes the middle or the higher rate of the care component of Disability Living Allowance (DLA), the daily living component of Personal Independence Payment (PIP) and Attendance Allowance), live alone (there are exceptions to this rule), and if no one is paid Carer’s Allowance for looking after you.
+- The Severe Disability Addition is £62.45 per week for each person who qualifies and can be included if you (and your partner if you have one) receive a qualifying disability benefit (which includes the middle or the higher rate of the care component of Disability Living Allowance (DLA), the daily living component of Personal Independence Payment (PIP) and Attendance Allowance), live alone (there are exceptions to this rule), and if no one is paid Carer’s Allowance or the carer element of Universal Credit for looking after you.

-Note: If you just get the ‘underlying entitlement’ to Carer’s Allowance for looking after someone, this will not affect their entitlement to the Severe Disability Addition (or Severe Disability Premium if the person you care for is working age).
+Note: If you just get the ‘underlying entitlement’ to Carer’s Allowance for looking after someone, and don't claim Universal Credit with the carer element, this will not affect their entitlement to the Severe Disability Addition (or Severe Disability Premium if the person you care for is working age).

 Working out your income